elysemontano/elyse-lecture-notes/apartment-app/decoupled/backend/auth-devise-jwt-intro.md

 # Apartment App API Intro
 This week we will be building another decoupled application called Apartment App.
-We will once again be utilizing Trello for project management, but this time we will be working in teams of 3.
-There will be a little different dynamic when it comes to our project management.
+We will once again be utilizing Trello for project management.
 Each team will be responsible for communication and be in agreement with each other on who is working on what tasks.
-While you it is up to you on how you want to work in your teams, many groups find that splitting off into two pairs is helpful, just make sure each pair is still communicating with the other half of the team on blockers or progress made.
+While it is up to you on how you want to work in your teams, many groups find that splitting off into two pairs is helpful, just make sure each pair is still communicating with the other half of the team on blockers or progress made.

-As instructors, we will be around to help wherever and whenever possible and will also be reviewing PR's as they come through.
+I will be around to help wherever and whenever possible and will also be reviewing PR's as they come through.
 We will periodically check on your Trello board and will ask questions if something seems out of place.

-## Setup
-With that, we are going to follow a similar workflow to cat tinder, where we build the backend out, then the frontend and later connect the two.
-So let's start by creating our Rails API:

-`rails new apartment-app-backend -d postgresql -T`
-`cd apartment-app-backend`
-`rails db:create`
-`bundle add rspec-rails`
-`rails generate rspec:install`
-Add the remote from your GitHub classroom repository Create a default branch (main)
-Make an initial commit to the repository
-Ask your instructors for branch protection
-`rails server`

 ## Authorization vs Authentication